Mandy Martin: Achieving recognition

+Red Ochre Cove

 Another milestone in Canberra's history was to impact on Martin's professional artistic standing.
 Martin was commissioned to create a large painting, Red Ochre Cove, which when completed was 2.8 × 12.1 m, and was to be installed in the Main Committee Rooms in the new Australian Parliament House in 1988.
 The work was in response to Tom Roberts' monumental painting of the opening of Federal Parliament in Melbourne in 1901, which in those days was hung in the High Court.
 Red Ochre Cove was reputed to be the largest work ever commissioned in Australia.
 Martin worked in an old cow shed in the rustic Canberra suburb of Pialligo where she relied on scaffolding to create her large triptych.
 She described the painting "as an Australian coastal landscape set in an industrial timespan".
 Martin said she was "thrilled she was selected by the Parliament House Construction Authority", praising it for "its entrepreneurial attitude in commissioning works by younger and less established artists and obtaining works that suited the concept of the building, rather than staying solely with the more established names".

 Prior to the opening in May 1988, Martin was also invited to contribute work to a major exhibition of works from the new Australian Parliament House art collection.
 Art and Architecture was held at the Canberra Contemporary Art Space and Martin showed her work alongside internationally recognised Australian artists such as Sidney Nolan, Arthur Boyd, Fred Williams, Robert Klippel and Imants Tillers.

 1988 continued to be an important year for Martin.
 In August she exhibited drawings at the University Drill Hall Gallery at the Australian National University.
 Again her work attracted the attention of art critic Sasha Grishin.
 Overall he described the exhibition as being of an "outstanding calibre" and Martin was included in high praise for the drawings that were neither "provincial nor nationalistic".
 As early as 1989, then art critic for The Canberra Times, Sonia Barron reviewed a group exhibition which included Martin and acknowledged that her theme of the industrial landscape had become quite familiar.

+Other awards and recognitions include the John McCaughey Prize by the National Gallery of Victoria (1983), the Hugh Williamson Art Prize by the Ballarat Fine Art Gallery (1985), the Alice Prize (1990), the Arts ACT Creative Arts (2001), and the Land and Water Community (2002).